NQMVD/boss/README.md

 ---

 ## Details
-- uses rust because of string processing capabilities
+- uses rust because of string processing capabilities and safety
 - uses cliclack for the pretty structured output
 - uses strp for parsing the command outputs
 - calls shell commands (for now)